tamiratB/pyESA/README.md

 PyCPT is a python interface to CPT, the IRI Climate Predictability Tool.

-I made minor changes to the core pycpt plotting functions to include administrative boundary shape files.
+I made minor changes to the core PyCPT plotting functions to include administrative boundary shapefiles.
+If you would like to incorporate these changes for your specific country, please follow these steps and refer to the specific example provided in `exampleNotebooks` for Ethiopia.

 **Steps to follow**